What is Reverb Effect in Audio Mixing and how do we Apply it?

 There is a reason behind any effect used, most of which is to transform the sound in some way.

-Sometimes it’s simply easier to make the sound more interesting by using effects.
+Sometimes it is simply easier to make the sound more interesting by using effects.

-Reverb is used so much because it gives warmth to the mix.
+Reverb is used so much because it gives a certain warmth to the mix

 Without reverb, a melodic line can feel empty, and that emptiness will never be able to transmit emotion.